alexandrwang/slate/source/index.html.md

 `objects_to_annotate` | [string] | An array of strings describing which objects you'd like bounding boxes to be drawn around.
 Each string should be singular and self-descriptive (ex: "cat", "street sign", "potato").
 You may include at most 6 objects.
 `attachment` | string | A URL to the image you'd like to be annotated with bounding boxes.
 `with_labels` (optional, default `false`) | boolean | Specifies whether you'd like labels for each bounding box in the response.
 Each label will be a member of the `objects_to_annotate` array.
-`examples` (optional) | [object] | A list of examples.
-Each example requires a `correct` boolean indicating whether it is a correct or incorrect example and an `image` URL to the example image.
-Optionally, provide an `explanation` for the example explaining why it is correct or incorrect.
 `min_height` (optional) | integer, default 0 | The minimum height in pixels of the bounding boxes you'd like to be made.
 `min_width` (optional) | integer, default 0 | The minimum width in pixels of the bounding boxes you'd like to be made.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.